 Compromising a third-party service your website relies on is one common way attackers get in.

-Firewalls, WAFs, and vulnerability scanners are traditional security tools to protect your servers, but they can't see what's happening in your users' browsers.
+Firewalls, WAFs, and vulnerability scanners are traditional security tools used to protect your server, but they cannot see what's happening in your users' browsers.

 Server-side security protects your infrastructure, while client-side security focuses on where your application actually runs, inside your users' browsers.